LeeMorinUCF/ECP3004S21/demo_16_Solving_Equations/README.md

 ```python
 print(quad_fn(x_root_1, a, b, c))
 ```

-if it is a root it is close to zero.
+If it is a root it is close to zero.
 You caqn get a more accurate calculation by using a narrower interval with a larger step size.